Vinay152003/OCR-and-Document-Search-Web-Application/README.md

 1. Open the web application in your browser.
 2. Upload an image file (JPEG, PNG, etc.) containing text in chinese and English.
 3. The extracted text will be displayed on the page.
+4. Enter a keyword to search within the extracted text and view the results.